onedayatatime/spiritsoulbody/docs/human-spirit.md

 > For they refreshed my spirit and yours also.
 Such men deserve recognition. - **1 Corinthians 16:18**
 #### Rejoicing in spirit
 > And Mary said: “My soul glorifies the Lord and my spirit rejoices in God my Savior, - **Luke 1: 46,47**
+> ...
+In addition to our own encouragement, we were especially delighted to see how happy Titus was, because his spirit has been refreshed by all of you - **2 Corinthians 7:13**

 #### Praising in spirit
 > Otherwise when you are praising God in the Spirit, how can someone else, who is now put in the position of an inquirer, say “Amen” to your thanksgiving, since they do not know what you are saying? - **1 Corinthians 14:16**